-We recognise that children may be vulnerable to abuse or exploitation from outside their families, at school, from within peer groups, or more widely from within the local community.
-These threats can take a variety of different forms from online safety, exploitation, sexual, by criminal gangs and organised crime groups to the influences of extremism leading to radicalisation and trafficking.
+We recognise that children may be vulnerable to abuse or exploitation from outside their families, at school, from within peer groups, or more widely from within the local community, and may be vulnerable to multiple harms.
+Extra-familial harms might include

-In considering the best outcomes for the child, the strengths as well as difficulties of the child's situation are taken into account.
+In considering the best outcomes for a child in these circumstances, the strengths as well as difficulties of the child's situation are taken into account.